3D-Graphics-And-Scratch/book/src/rasterization-and-triangles/rendering-basics.md

 So how do we do that?
 Well, with some vector math, of course\!
 Expressing the scale matrix, which allows you to be able to stretch or squeeze objects in any axis, it looks like this:
 ![{\&quot;type\&quot;:\&quot;$$\&quot;,\&quot;backgroundColor\&quot;:\&quot;\#ffffff\&quot;,\&quot;id\&quot;:\&quot;1\&quot;,\&quot;aid\&quot;:null,\&quot;backgroundColorModified\&quot;:false,\&quot;font\&quot;:{\&quot;family\&quot;:\&quot;Times New Roman\&quot;,\&quot;size\&quot;:14,\&quot;color\&quot;:\&quot;\#000000\&quot;},\&quot;code\&quot;:\&quot;$$S\\\\left(\\\\vec{s}\\\\right)=\\\\begin{bmatrix}\\n{s\_{x}}\&amp;{0}\&amp;{0}\\\\\\\\\\n{0}\&amp;{s\_{y}}\&amp;{0}\\\\\\\\\\n{0}\&amp;{0}\&amp;{s\_{z}}\\\\\\\\\\n\\\\end{bmatrix}$$\&quot;,\&quot;ts\&quot;:1725736717649,\&quot;cs\&quot;:\&quot;tigIyjqpW4nMiUIOEMllxA==\&quot;,\&quot;size\&quot;:{\&quot;width\&quot;:173,\&quot;height\&quot;:72}}][image1].

-Going back to the cube example, if we applied the scaling matrix , with S=2 1 1, then the cube will turn into a rectangular prism:
+Going back to the cube example, if we applied the scaling matrix, with S = [2 1 1], then the cube will turn into a rectangular prism:

 <img src="../images/mesh example2.png">